Jahsil/Mekdim/README.md

-# Mekdem
+# Mekdim
-Mekdem is a software enterprise project for a school portal
+Mekdim is a software enterprise project for a school portal